 Mr. Holmen has over 25 years’ experience working in and advising technology, healthcare and financial services companies.
 He has engaged at every phase of corporate development, from formation to financing to operations to exiting, and has served in diverse roles from electrical engineer (Hughes Aircraft) to an associate at major law firms (Latham &Watkins, Morrison & Foerster) to general counsel for a series of technology and financial services companies to co-founder and managing director for a family of venture funds (Miramar Venture Partners).
 Currently, Mr. Holmen provides legal services to investors through his boutique law firm Investor Counsel, focused on the venture capital and private equity markets.
 His work encompasses fund formation, financing and operations, structuring and negotiating investments, mergers and acquisition, and purchaser representation.
 In addition, he continues to serve as a Managing Director for the legacy (fully invested) Miramar Venture Partners funds.
 Mr. Holmen also has served as an adjunct professor, teaching “Venture Capital Law” at the UC, Irvine Law School and “Investing in New Ventures” at USC’s Marshall School of Business, in addition to writing about venture and M&A matters.
 He received his B.S. in Electrical Engineering from Stanford University and his J.D. from UC Berkeley School of Law (Boalt Hall).

-James Peyer, PhD is the Founder and CEO of a stealth-mode diversified pharmaceutical R&D holding company developing therapeutics targeting the biology of aging (‘geroscience’).
+James Peyer, PhD joined our Board of Directors in 2020 and serves as Chair of the Board.
+He is the Founder and CEO of a stealth-mode diversified pharmaceutical R&D holding company developing therapeutics targeting the biology of aging (‘geroscience’).
 The New York-based company builds, finances, and manages biotech companies.
 Dr. Peyer founded the company to translate laboratory breakthroughs in the extension of healthy lifespan into the clinic, predicting that the world is entering a revolution in biomedical research by targeting the root causes of aging and age-related disease.
 Dr. Peyer has spoken on the topic of longevity biotech and investing for The Economist, TEDx, Longevity Leaders, ETH Zurich, and the Max Planck Institute on the Biology of Aging, to advance the mission of achieving widespread availability of longevity therapeutics this decade.
 Before his current role, James was Founder and Managing Partner at Apollo Ventures, one of the major longevity-focused venture capital firms.
 Apollo has deployed over $20M and raised over $50M in the first three years of operations.
 He led investments in Cleara Biotech, Aeovian Pharmaceuticals, and Samsara Therapeutics and served on the Board and/or in executive roles for all three companies.
 Prior to Apollo, James was a consultant at McKinsey & Company, earned his PhD in stem cell biology at UTSW as a National Science Foundation fellow, and received his B.A. with special honors from the University of Chicago.

 Tom Ricks, M.B.A., Board Chair

-Tom Ricks has been a member of the Board of Directors since 2015 and currently serves as Interim Chairman of the Board.
+Tom Ricks has been a member of the Board of Directors since 2015.
 Mr. Ricks is the former Chief Investment Officer of H&S Ventures LLC, a private investment firm.
 Prior to taking this position with H&S Ventures, he was Chief Executive Officer of The University of Texas Investment Management Company.
 Mr. Ricks also served as Vice Chancellor for Asset Management for The University of Texas System and as Executive Director of Finance and Private Investments.
 He has been a director of Newfield Exploration Company (NYSE:NFX) since 1992 and is Chairman of its Audit Committee.
 He is a former director of BDM International, DTM Corporation, LifeCell Corporation and Argus Pharmaceuticals.
 Mr. Ricks also previously served on the Investment Committee of the University of California Foundation, Irvine and previously served on the board of the Ocean Institute.
 Mr. Ricks holds a B.A. in Economics from Trinity College, an M.B.A. from the University of Chicago.